frontmono/escrow-exchange-token/proposal-refundable-token-erc-xxxx.md

 ## Abstract

-The value of security token can be number of linked currency.
+The value of security token can be total sum of linked currency’s value.
 For example, in STO process, issuer can be invested with real currency from buyers(or investors) and transfers issuing tokens to buyers.
 If offering process is successfully completed, there is no issue.
 But buyers can change their plan, or offering is failed(or canceled) cause of mis-fitting the compliance rules or other rules.
-There is no way guarantee to payback(refund) to buyer with real currency in on-chain network.
+There is no way guarantee to payback(refund) to buyer in on-chain network.

 We have suggest this process make possible in on-chain network with payable currency like token(ex: USDT)